A Distributed Adaptive Algorithm for Non-Smooth Spatial Filtering Problems: Convergence

 and therefore $ -\nabla p(\bm{X}^*)\in\partial q(\bm{X}^*)+N_{\mc{D}}(\bm{X}^*),\; $ i.e. \eqref{eq:stationarity_conditions} is satisfied. \end{proof} In the case where the constraint set consists of smooth equality and inequality constraints, we have the following corollary. \begin{corrolary} (Proof omitted) Let $\bm{X}^*$ be a fixed point of Algorithm \ref{alg:dasf} and let $u^k_j:\R^{M\times Q}\to\R, v^k_l:\R^{M\times Q}\to\R$ be smooth functions $\forall j,l,k$.
 If the constraint sets $\mc{D}_k$ can be expressed as

 and it holds that the element of the set

-where $\mathbb{A}(\bm{X}^*)$ denotes the active inequality constraints at $\bm{X}^*$, are linearly independent for every $k$, then the qualification \eqref{eq:qualification} is satisfied and $\bm{X}^*$ is a stationary point of problem \eqref{eq:global_problem}. \end{corrolary} The qualification \eqref{eq:block_LICQ} can be seen as a stricter version of the well-known LICQ, where each of the blocks of the gradients are required to be independent, instead of the gradients themselves.
-In order to satisfy the qualification, the number of active constraints at a given node $k$ cannot be greater than $M_k$.
+where $\mathbb{A}(\bm{X}^*)$ denotes the active inequality constraints at $\bm{X}^*$, are linearly independent for every $k$, then the qualification \eqref{eq:qualification} is satisfied and $\bm{X}^*$ is a stationary point of problem \eqref{eq:global_problem}. \end{corrolary} The qualification \eqref{eq:block_LICQ} can be seen as a stricter version of the well-known LICQ, where each of the blocks of the gradients are required to be independent when projected on the column-spaces of the blocks of ${\bm{X}^*}$, instead of the gradients themselves.

 We will now rephrase \cite[Theorem 6]{musluoglu2022unified_p2}, which asserts convergence of Algorithm \ref{alg:dasf} (the proof is the same as in \cite{musluoglu2022unified_p2} since it does not depend on the (non-)smoothness of the objective, except for the part associated with Theorem \ref{theo:fixed_are_stat}, which was proven above). \begin{theorem} Let $(\bm{X}^i)_{i\in\mathbb{N}}$ denote a sequence of iterates generated by Algorithm \ref{alg:dasf} and assume that the solution set of \eqref{eq:global_problem} is non-empty and varies continuously\footnote{Continuity must here be understood in the context of point-to-set maps.
 More specifically, we require \emph{upper hemicontinuity}.
 For details see \cite{Berge1997, Charalambos2013}.} with the problem's parameters $\bm{y}(t)$ and $\bm{\Gamma}$.
 Furthermore, assume that the number of stationary points of \eqref{eq:global_problem} is finite (or the number of reachable stationary points of the solver of \eqref{eq:local_problem} is finite).
 Then $(\bm{X}^i)_{i\in\mathbb{N}}$ converges to a stationary point of problem \eqref{eq:global_problem}. \end{theorem}